 Using environment variables, you will be able to connect to any MongoDB instance, whether cloud-based or locally, from your application that is running inside a container.
 You can find out more about doing this by following the full tutorial on MongoDB Developer Hub.

 If you have an application and a MongoDB container both running on the same machine, you can use Docker Compose to start and stop them together.
 Docker Compose is better suited for development or testing environments where you don’t need the full functionalities of MongoDB Enterprise or MongoDB Atlas.

-docker-compose.yaml file, describe all of your containers that are part of the application.
+In a docker-compose.yaml file, describe all of your containers that are part of the application.
 One of your containers could be a MongoDB server.
 As a best practice, you would pass your connection string to your application as an environment variable, as explained in the previous section.

-From the directory in which the file resides, run the
+From the directory in which the file resides, run the docker-compose command.

 This command will start both your application and your local MongoDB instance.

 To manage your MongoDB server or to access, import, and export your data, you can use a second MongoDB container from which you will run the necessary CLI tools.

 To open up a Mongo Shell session to your MongoDB Atlas server, use mongosh and specify the cluster URL.